 Information for Nutrition Consultations

-Veterinary nutritionists are available for consultations to help keep animals healthy, prevent disease and to help manage illness with appropriate nutrition.
+A board certified veterinary nutritionist TM is a veterinary specialist in animal nutrition.
+Nutrition consultations can help keep animals healthy, prevent disease and to help manage illness with appropriate nutrition.
 For pets and exotics this can include determining which commercial diet fits your animal’s need or formulation of a complete and balanced home-cooked diet.
-For large animals, veterinary nutritionists can make recommendations for individual animals or a herd, taking into consideration available feeds and performance goals.
-Veterinary nutritionists can also make plans for weight loss or weight gain, manage assisted feeding such as tube feedings or intravenous feedings or help determine which dietary supplements, if any, may be appropriate.
+For large animals, a board certified veterinary nutritionist TM can make recommendations for individual animals or a herd, taking into consideration available feeds and performance goals.
+A board certified veterinary nutritionist TM can also make plans for weight loss or weight gain, manage assisted feeding such as tube feedings or intravenous feedings or help determine which dietary supplements, if any, may be appropriate.

-When a veterinary nutritionist receives a consultation request they will first review the patient’s records and the goals for the consultation with the client or primary care veterinarian.
-Most veterinary nutritionists prefer to personally examine the patient in order to perform a physical exam and nutritional assessment.
+When a board certified veterinary nutritionist TM receives a consultation request they will first review the patient’s records and the goals for the consultation with the client or primary care veterinarian.
+A board certified veterinary nutritionist TM usually prefers to personally examine the patient in order to perform a physical exam and nutritional assessment.
 Some will perform consultations over the phone or via e-mail correspondence with the client or primary care veterinarian.
 The patient’s medical conditions, if present, will be discussed as well as the dietary goals for those conditions.
-A diet plan will then be made by the veterinary nutritionist which takes those goals into consideration.
+A diet plan will then be made by the board certified veterinary nutritionist TM which takes those goals into consideration.
 This plan will likely be provided in a written format for the owner and referring veterinarian.

 Nutritionists are available to work with you and your veterinarian to provide nutrition plans as needed.
 There are two options for you to obtain a nutrition consultation with an ACVN Diplomate.

-Many primary care veterinarians will have a working relationship with a veterinary nutritionist and will be able to refer you to one.
-If that is not the case, you can go to the Diplomate Directory to see a searchable list of board certified veterinary nutritionists, where they are located, and the type of consultations they provide.
+Many primary care veterinarians will have a working relationship with a board certified veterinary nutritionist TM and will be able to refer you to one.
+If that is not the case, you can go to the Diplomate Directory to find a board certified veterinary nutritionist TM, where they are located, and the type of consultations they provide.

-Once you determine which veterinary nutritionist you would like to work with, contact them and your primary care veterinarian.
+Once you determine which board certified veterinary nutritionist TM you would like to work with, contact them and your primary care veterinarian.
 The primary care veterinarian will need to provide recent records and any lab work results.
-Typically there is also a nutrition consultation form that you and/or your primary veterinarian will complete and submit to the veterinary nutritionist.
+Typically there is also a nutrition consultation form that you and/or your primary veterinarian will complete and submit to the board certified veterinary nutritionist TM.